colorfulo/slb/intl.en-US/Miscellaneous/FAQ/Guaranteed-performance instance billing FAQ.md

 ## 10. Can I adjust the capacity of a guaranteed-performance instance? {#section_lrv_zby_wdb .section}

-Yes
+Yes.

 You can upgrade or downgrade a Pay-As-You-Go guaranteed-performance instance.
-For more information, see [后付费实例变配](../../../../intl.en-US/Archives/User Guide (Old Console)/SLB instances/Change the configuration.md#).
+For more information, see [Change the configuration](../../../../intl.en-US/User Guide/Server Load Balancer instance/Change the configuration.md#).

 **Note:**